7 Steps To Apologizing And Clearing Your Karma

 1. Ask the other person to tell you the impact your actions had on them.
 Make sure the other person knows you really get it.

-For this step, you need to be okay about asking how you impacted someone – and also okay with someone asking to share how they were impacted by you.
+For this step, you need to be okay about asking how you impacted someone – and also okay with someone being asked to share how they were impacted by you.
 We’re not mind readers; just let your partner know the impact!
-The impact could look like:
+I would suggest that the success of an apology is dependent on someone’s knowledge of the impact they had on another person.

 Finally, words and actions can have negative impact even if we never intended them to.
 Now is not the time to say something like "I want you to know I didn't mean [to impact you this way], and I get that you were still impacted.” or "Even if I didn't mean it, I get that I messed up."
 If apology goes well, there might be space to discuss that in the end.